-Garnering rave reviews from The New York Times, Boston Globe and elsewhere, Cannibalism places a perfectly natural occurrence into a vital new context and invites us to explore why it both enthralls and repels us.
+Garnering rave reviews from The New York Times, Boston Globe, The New Yorker and elsewhere, Cannibalism places a perfectly natural occurrence into a vital new context and invites us to explore why it both enthralls and repels us.

 For centuries scientists have written off cannibalism as a bizarre phenomenon with little biological significance.
 Its presence in nature was dismissed as a desperate response to starvation or other life-threatening circumstances, and few spent time studying it.